Discovering the Ethereum2 P2P Network: Introduction

 \section{Introduction}

 Ethereum \cite{eth-whitepaper} is a mature decentralized web infrastructure that has proved reliability and had led the growth of decentralized applications.
-It features an ecosystem for decentralized applications based on a general purpose virtual machine and its dedicated programming language.
+It features an ecosystem for decentralized applications based on a general purpose virtual machine~\cite{hildenbrandt2018kevm} and its dedicated programming language~\cite{wohrer2018smart}.
 This ecosystem holds certain characteristics, which has generated a large community of developers that have proposed new methods to tackle some of the limitations affecting the Ethereum protocol.

 The Ethereum Foundation together with the Ethereum community have been working on the development of the second generation of Ethereum, Ethereum 2.0 (Eth2).
-The approach proposed on the Eth2 protocol tackles both: the scalability challenge by introducing the sharding, and the sustainability challenge by changing the consensus protocol to Proof-of-Stake (PoS).
-This ambitious project is divided into different phases because of its complexity .
-Taking place, with the launch of the Eth2 main net, the beginning of the project or phase 0, the Beacon Chain \cite{phase-0}.
+The approach proposed in the Eth2 protocol tackles both: the scalability challenge by introducing sharding, and the sustainability challenge by changing the consensus protocol to Proof-of-Stake (PoS).
+This ambitious project is divided into different phases because of its complexity.
+The first phase (phase 0) is the Beacon Chain \cite{phase-0} launched on December 2020.

-Eth2 aims to create a major network of clients that will provide the infrastructure for sharding.
+Eth2 aims to create a major network of nodes that will provide the infrastructure for sharding.
 The different developer teams have been working over the last two years to generate Eth2 client implementations, each client targeting a specific type of user.
 This variety of clients, together with the low computing-power required by the Eth2 protocol, offers to most of the users the possibility to join the network.

 In contrast to the Ethereum1 client, the Eth2 one is divided in two main parts, the Beacon Node and the Validator.
 The beacon node, or node, performs all kind of interactions with the Eth2 network.
 It establishes the connections with other nodes, exchanges the messages, downloads the blocks and maintains the view of the Beacon Chain as the view of the Shards that the validator is performing at, building among them the entire network.
 On the other hand, the validator is in charge of the logical part, generating the attestations on the received blocks, as well as proposing the blocks when needed.
 To perform its duties, the validator needs to follow the current state of the Chain, and to be in constant communication with a Beacon Node that provides such information.